Taiwan Deploys AI Health Coach to 10 Million Citizens

 Can I use this if I live outside Taiwan?

 No. The Gemini health assistant is integrated into Taiwan's NHI app, which requires NHI enrolment.
-However, the framework Google and Taiwan are building is intended to be replicable in other countries with similar health infrastructure.
+The system is designed specifically for Taiwan's healthcare infrastructure and regulatory framework✦.